open-component-model/ocm-k8s-toolkit/docs/adr/deployer.md

 #### Pros

-* Kro and FluxCD provide the same functionality as the configuration and localisation controller, but while deploying the resource.
+* Kro and FluxCD provide the same functionality as the configuration and localisation controller.
+But instead of localising and configuring the resource and then storing it somewhere to be processed, the resource is configured and localised within the `ResourceGraphDefinition` and FluxCDs `HelmRelease.spec.values` or `Kustomization.spec.path`.
   Accordingly, the controllers could be omitted.
   * As a result, the internal storage can be omitted as well as we do not need to download the resources to configure or localise them and make them available again.
     * By omitting the internal storage, we can omit the storage implementation.